Generalising Aumann's Agreement Theorem: Aumann's Original Argument

 Thm.~\ref{Thm.ClassicalAumannTheoremv2} is a stronger formulation of Aumann's original theorem.
-Nonetheless, it still says that agents with the same priors cannot agree to disagree upon common knowledge of their posteriors.
-We have only made the functional dependence on $H$ more explicit - as if Aumann's theorem were valid for every $H$ event~\footnote{See the work in~\cite{Demey14} for a discussion about the role played by the prior probability distribution and about the extent to which Aumann's theorem is always true, provided that the agents follow a precise notion of dialogue.}.
-We have only done so because this is exactly the format that creates the best parallel with the generalisations of the agreement theorem that we pass now to discuss.
+Nonetheless, it still states that agents with the same priors cannot agree to disagree on the basis of their common knowledge of their posteriors.
+We have only made the functional dependence on $H$ more explicit, emphasising the validity of Aumann's theorem for every $H$ event~\footnote{See the work in~\cite{Demey14} for a discussion about the role played by the prior probability distribution and about the extent to which Aumann's theorem is always true, provided that the agents follow a precise notion of dialogue.}.
+In fact, we have only done so because this is exactly the format that creates the best parallel with our generalisations of the agreement theorem.